Curated by Sean Morris

 The work Self reconciliation- we had a fence speaks about the colonisation of the area in and around Kalgoorlie, where I was born.
 Self reconciliation- the goldfields again speaks about the wealth of the goldfields and the obsession of filling our own bowls.

 My great grandfather lived in Beltana, South Australia and many men at the time, including from my family, where working on the Port Augusta to Kalgoorlie railway.
 Self reconciliation- waterholes speaks to how we shackled the First Nations people and forced them to show us where the waterholes were located.
-The waterholes were then fenced off and many died from lack of water- and the few survivors forced to leave.
+The waterholes were then fenced off and many people died from lack of water- and the few survivors forced to leave.
 We on the other hand, prospered.

 Stanley Street Gallery